exercism/pharo-smalltalk/README.md

 We welcome pull requests of all kinds.
 No contribution is too small, particularly those that provide fixes and improvements to existing exercises.
 Note that this track's exercises must conform to the [Exercism-wide standards](https://github.com/exercism/docs/tree/master/language-tracks/exercises), but if you're unsure about how to make a change, then open a GitHub issue, and we'll discuss it.

+### Main and Master Branches

+The `main` branch is the primary development branch.
+All new branches are created from it.
+This branch used to be called `master`.
+With Exercism V3 due to go live soon the current Exercism V2 website is not getting updated with changes to its content sourced from the markdown files in this repository.
+There are installation instructions that still rely on `master` being present and this has caused errors for new users.
+See pull request [#474](https://github.com/exercism/pharo-smalltalk/pull/474) for details.
+The installation instructions in this repository are correct but the instructions on the [website](https://exercism.io/tracks/pharo/installation) are not.

+We can't update the website instructions for now.
+To work around this issue we have a `master` branch that is identical to `main`.
+While Exercism V2 is still in use any changes to `main` should be in `master`, keeping both identical.
+This work around should not be needed once Exercism V3 is live.

 ### Completing an Exercise

 While there many ways to help, by far the easiest and most useful contribution is to complete a solution for any of the currently "open" exercise.

-  * Ensure your image is caught up to the exercism/pharo-smalltalk master (and push any changes back to your fork)
+  * Ensure your image is caught up to the exercism/pharo-smalltalk main (and push any changes back to your fork)

   * The exercises are all TestCases that been automatically generated from the aforementioned problem-specifications repository.
 You will find them as subclasses of ExercismTest in the ExercismWIP package.